 There will then follow the Call of Duty League Championship Weekend, but the date hasn’t yet been revealed by Activision Blizzard.

-The full lineup of events for the 2020 CDL can be found below.
+The full lineup of events for the 2020 CDL can be found below, along with the winners of the events that have already taken place in brackets.
 The individual match schedules for these events can be found on the Call of Duty League website.

 Call of Duty League schedule: